RichardHerz/example-controls/README.md

 Examples of individual controls are shown here so they are easier to inspect and understand than those embedded in a complete simulation.

-See source files of a complete simulation at our reaction-diffusion project here at github.
+See source files of complete simulations at our web-labs project here at github and also at https://ReactorLab.net Web Labs.

 See this projects Wiki for more information.